EVENTS

 The Spreadsheet: Eleven characteristics define haiku, beginning with the columns Poem, Brevity, etc. These are the words appearing regularly in the above-mentioned Prefaces.
 The characteristics are classified according to the form and content of haiku: the first five are the form, i.e. the structure; the last six are the content, i.e. the spirit.

-Annual Weekend Conference at the University of British Columbia (UBC)
+Haiku Canada Annual Weekend Conference in Vancouver at the University of British Columbia (UBC)

 Abstract: Themes favoured by haiku women, whether they are French, English or Japanese, are recurrent.
-The talk concentrates on the intimate thoughts of women poets while being busy with everyday tasks.
-Relevant haiku accompany the presentation – those in French, read by Micheline Beaudry and Diane Descôteaux.
+The talk concentrates on the intimate thoughts of Canadian women poets while being busy with everyday tasks.
+Haiku in French, read by Micheline Beaudry, Diane Descôteaux and Jessica Tremblay also present for the week end conference.

-Presentation: Women’s Writing and Haiku – Thematic Evolution
+Presentation: Women and Haiku in French, Thematic Evolution

 Abstract: What are the characteristics of women’s writing?
 The most recurrent, those defined by Western women theorists since 1974, are examined: first person subject, one’s own body (often dealt with humour), the everyday, and the mother-daughter relationship.
 There are also newer themes of friendship, environment and society.
 Presentation concludes by submitting that the concept itself of women’s writing is constantly evolving, giving way in some instances, to androgynous writing.